IvoNet/homebrew-cli/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+# Disclaimer

+The scripts in this Tap room are mainly meant for myself and have been tested only on my machine.
+Some scripts might only be interesting to me but sometimes people ask me if they can have my scripts too.
+Please use what you want but do be careful and you might want to look at the scripts first.

+By using them you are agreeing to the License.
+I will take no responsibility for possible errors and failures of any kind.